theislab/sfaira/docs/adding_datasets.rst

             sfaira test-dataloader --doi DOI
             sfaira publish-dataloader
         ..

+        You will be prompted to paste your github token in order to authenticate with github.
+If you do not have a token you can leave the field blank and you will be interactively guided to authenticating your github account using your browser.
+(You will have to manually copy a url into the browser at some point.)
+        In certain cases you might be prompted to enter you github username and password again during the process.
+        Please note that this requires you to enter you username and github token as before, not the password you use to log into github.com in your browser.

+        You will also be prompted the following by the CLI: ``Where should we push the xxx branch?`` You generally want to select the second option here ("Create a fork of theislab/sfaira") unless you are a member of the theislab organisation or otherwise have previously obtained write access to the sfaira repository.
+        In this case you can select the first option ("theislab/sfaira").

     4a-git.
         You can contribute the data loader to public sfaira as code through a pull request.
         Note that you can also just keep the data loader in your local installation if you do not want to make it